 It has Medium power saving mode that reduces brightness, reduces the screen resolution to FHD+, reduces the CPU speed and turns off the Always On Display.
 The Max mode does all this and also puts the display resolution to HD+.
 You can customize these based on your usage.
 There is also App power monitor that alerts you when an app is using more power so that you can close it.

 In our battery test the smartphone achieved a One Charge Rating of 14 hours and 46 minutes, which is less even when compared to the Galaxy S8 with a 3000mAh battery that got 15 hours and 27 minutes in our test.
 Thanks to adaptive fast charging, it can charge from 0 to 100% in 1 hour and 21 minutes and from 0 to 50% in just 38 minutes.
-We will bring you the complete set of battery test results soon.
+Check out the complete set of battery test results here.

 The Galaxy Note8 is just not a larger version of the Galaxy S8+.
 Samsung has adopted the Infinity display and the design of the S8 series, added unique Galaxy Note features such as S Pen and dual rear cameras that make it one of the best premium phones in the market.
 It does a great job when it comes to build quality, performance and camera.
 Placement of the fingerprint sensor on the back is still a concern since it can’t be accessed easily, but you can also use the Iris scanner and face recognition.